GithubRaviSharma/CancerDiagnosisWebApplication/Readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](license) file for details.

 ## Acknowledgements

 - Dr. William H. Wolberg, University of Wisconsin Hospitals, Madison